 What the Life Insurance Application Process Involves

 The first step in purchasing life insurance is getting a rate quote.
 You can do this in just a few minutes online and once you’ve got a quote, you can move on to the more time-intensive step of filling out the application.
+To get an idea of how much it can cost, you can also see our life insurance rates by age page.

 Depending on which insurance company you’re going through, you might have the option of doing this online as well.
 Some insurers, however, require you to fill out the forms by hand.
 In either case, completing the actual application itself can take anywhere from a few minutes to a couple of hours, depending on how detailed it is and how busy you are.